speed-tb/narration-questionnaire/README.md

-# narration-questionnaire
+# SpeeD-TB Narration questionnaire
-Questionnaire used for eliciting narration data in the SpeeD-TB Project
+Questionnaires used for eliciting narration data in the SpeeD-TB Project.
+These questionnaires are for different domains and suitably adapted and tailored for different language communities that we have worked with.